 In 2009 when Dordan discovered that the thermoformed packaging it manufactures were not collected for recycling in the majority of American communities, it began an investigation into the complexities of recycling in America, narrated in its then blog, Recycling in America.

 Recycling in America caught the attention of Walmart Canada's Sustainable Packaging Coordinator, who was organizing a working group of PET stakeholders to investigate how to increase PET thermoform recycling in Canada.

-Invited to serve as the co-lead of this Material Optimization Committee, Dordan worked with Walmart Canada from 2009-2010, learning much of the economics of waste management and how to overcome the obstacles to clamshell recycling.
+Invited to serve as the co-lead of this Material Optimization Committee, Dordan worked with Walmart Canada from 2009-2010, learning about the economics of waste management, and how to overcome the obstacles to clamshell recycling.